 - Install the heater and filter, but do not plug them into the electrical outlet yet.

-- Repeat steps six and seven until the aquarium is completely filled with water.
+- Repeat steps six and seven until the aquarium is filled with water.

-- Remove the plate and add water conditioner according to package instructions.
-Now is a good time to also add bacteria starter.
+- Remove the plate and add a water conditioner according to package instructions.
+Now is a good time to also add a bacteria starter.

 - Start the filter and heater, and let the aquarium run for at least twenty-four hours before adding fish.

 - Old buckets may be used if they haven't previously been used for chemicals and are thoroughly cleaned with bleach, rinsed well, and allowed to air dry.

 - Fill your buckets only as full as you can comfortably carry and pour them.